 Continuing Medical Education (ACCME) through the joint providership of

 SynAptiv and Phillips Gilmore Oncology Communications, Inc. SynAptiv is accredited by the ACCME to provide continuing medical education for physicians.

 Nursing and pharmacy credits are pending.

-Review developments in the management of small cell lung cancer
+Review developments in the management of advanced stage NSCLC, squamous cell

 This activity is supported by grants from AstraZeneca and Bristol-Myers Squibb